 Step-by-Step:

-2. Fold each square into a triangle, then into thirds, just like in the first flower.
+- Fold each square into a triangle, then fold into thirds—just like you did for the first flower.

-4. Unfold and prepare all 4 floral bases.
+- Unfold and get all 4 floral bases ready.

-7. Glue the edges of each layer to form a cup shape.
+- Glue the edges of each layer to shape them into a slight cup.

 Paper Flowers Folding Tricks 4: The Sweet 4-Petal Mini